J95Ortiz/hangman-game/README.md

 ### WELCOME MESSAGE

-When a User starts the application they are greeted by the computer and asked to type out their name.
+When a User starts the application they are greeted by the computer and asked to enter their name.

-Only letters and numbers are allowed in a User's name, so input validation checks for any special characters and ensures that a blank name isn't entered either.
-If the programme encounters any characters which aren't accepted, the User will see a message asking them to only input letters and numbers.
+Only letters and numbers are allowed, so input validation checks for any special characters and ensures that a blank name isn't entered either.
+If the program encounters any characters which aren't accepted, the User will see a message asking them to only input letters and numbers.

-The computer then displays a message using the name the User entered welcoming them to the "Hangman Game".
+The computer then displays a message using the name the User entered welcoming them to the game.

 [Back to top](#contents)

 ### INSTRUCTIONS

-Once the User has been welcomed to the game, the display will load the instructions and ask them to choose a level of difficulty.
+Once the User has been welcomed, the display will load the instructions and ask them to choose a level of difficulty.

-Once they have chosen, the next screen will tell them how many letters in the word, and ask them to type their first guess.

-The programme only accepts 1, 2, 3 or 4 as options at the Instructions stage, so if a User types anything else a message will pop up and ask them to please choose an option betwen 1 and 4.
+The program only accepts 1, 2, 3 or 4 as options at the Instructions stage, so if a User types anything else a message will ask them to choose an option betwen 1 and 4.

-The input validation also takes into account any input that isn't numerical and in this case displays a slightly different message.
+The input validation also takes into account any input that isn't numerical and in this case displays a different message asking for their input to be a number between 1 and 4.

 [Back to top](#contents)

 ### DIFFICULTY LEVELS

-There are three difficulty levels a User can choose as well as a random word option.
+There are three difficulty levels a User can choose from, as well as an option for a random word.

 There are around 50 easy words, 50 medium words and 30 hard words in the hard level.
-So as to make the game more fun to a frequent User they can also choose the random option which chooses a word that could be of any difficulty.
+So as to make the game more entertaining, a User could go for the random option which would choose a word that could be of any difficulty.

 - The Easy words are between 3 and 5 letters long.

-- The Medium difficulty words words are between 5 and 9 letters long.
+- The Medium difficulty words are between 5 and 9 letters long.

-- The Hard words have at least 7 letters and are meant to present more of a challenge for a User.
+- The Hard words have at least 7 letters and are meant to present more of a challenge.

 [Back to top](#contents)